huynguy-db/arcion-docs/content/docs/references/extractor-reference.md

 ## Delta snapshot mode

-Blitzz supports a third mode of replication called delta-snapshot.
+Arcion supports a third mode of replication called delta-snapshot.
 Delta-snapshot is required when the source database does not provide access to CDC log but the customer is interested in real-time replication (for example Teradata).
 The delta snapshot is a recurring snapshot which replicates the *delta* of the records which have been inserted/updated since the previous delta snapshot iteration.
 The following describes parameters of the `delta-snapshot` section of the Extractor configuration file.

 **delta-snapshot**
   1. **threads**: Maximum number of threads replicant should use for data extraction from source.